FAQ & Resources

 These native shrubs grow on roadsides, on the edges of woods, fields and streams.
 You have undoubtedly seen elderberry bushes.
 It’s easiest to find them when their huge umbrals of white flowers bloom in July.
 Berries emerge in late July/early August and are harder to spot (plus the birds love them).
 The scientific name for the variety that is native to Ohio is Sambucus nigra subspecies canadensis.

 We grow cultivated varieties that have been selected over the generations for bigger berries, clusters that ripen all at the same time, disease-resistance, etc. Right now our favorites are Nova, Adams and York.
-We’re waiting to see how Wyldewood, Bob Gordon and Ranch do for us.
-As of Fall 2021, we have about 500 bushes growing - each of which should produce 5-7 pounds of fruit once they are mature.
+Bob Gordon also does well for us and we're going to start experimenting with Ranch.
+As of Fall 2024, we have about 500 bushes growing - each of which should produce 3-5 pounds of fruit at their peak.

 Food